 There is a small dirt track near our house where she loves to run, so we drove her there, slowly rolling her tennis ball so she could chase it down.
 Her back legs weren't working that well, she was on pain medication and she wasn't moving quickly, but she was happy then.
 She spent the whole morning with me on the couch, snoring like a dump truck, tucked next to my legs as I sat on the couch and stared, unseeing, at my laptop.

 Her tremors started again that afternoon, she was walking around just fine and then she was shaking and quivering and talking, her little wookie voice, so loudly.
 I wrapped around her there on the kitchen floor and I told her, again, my heart crumbling, we will be okay, I don't want to let you go but I will, you can go.
 The poet took her upstairs and they all got into bed.
-I was so angry, raging inside, at the unfairness, the desperation of it all; I got dressed in my running clothes and headed out.
+I was so angry, raging inside, at the unfairness, the ruinous desperation of it all; I got dressed in my running clothes and headed out.
 I ran west, in a fury, tears rolling down my face, my chest hurt from the altitude and I never understood when people said that they welcomed the pain but I needed it.
 I ran and ran until I was out of road and then it jackknifed me, I bent in the ditch, sobbing, crying out with the unbearableness of seeing her fade away, watching tears drip onto my running shoes as I said her name over and over.
 Sofie.
 Sofie.
 Sofie.

-In the days that followed, after I flew back east to slip like a ghost back into my life, I couldn't sleep and I was plowing through the internet, as you do.
+In the days that followed, after I flew east to slip like a ghost back into my life, I couldn't sleep and I was plowing through the internet, as you do.
 I found that she had been registered online at some point before she was ours.
 I was amazed that we had never known this, or found it before.
 She had an official registered dog name - I am sure I am describing this wrong - but when I found her birthdate and clicked on the link with the call name of "Sofie," there it was.

 Dreams Do Come True.

 Tuesday morning.
 I took her to the dog park early, at first light.
 It was cold, maybe 15º, and when we pulled up, there was no one there.
 We have been going to that dog park for nearly six years, we have been there all hours of the day and night, and I've never seen it empty.
 And while I am usually someone that looks for signs, I had spent the four days prior stubbornly refusing to see any, but that morning, that morning where every breath ached, it felt like one.
-It felt like a gift, a hand carefully opening and closing, goodbye.
+Like a gift, a hand carefully opening and closing, goodbye.

 She and I made two slow laps around the park, she was still looking for tennis balls and I would toss them a few feet for her to follow.
 I sat at one of the picnic tables for a minute, and I told her everything I needed her to hear, one last time.
 We walked back towards the entrance, when I got there she wasn't behind me anymore.
 I turned, and she was standing, so still, so regal, just as the sun came up behind the buildings.
 I watched her watch me, quiet in the bite of the winter air, and then she picked up her tennis ball, she came to me, and we left.
 Just as she climbed into the backseat, two other trucks rolled into the parking lot.